Rochelle Lundy, master’s student, Library and Information Sciences, Graduate Staff Assistant, Graduate Funding Information Service

 She enjoys the more hands-on nature of her work, saying it’s a nice compliment to her classes.
 As she looks toward a possible career working in an academic library, the funding information service position “reminds me what I’m working toward,” she says.

 Did you enjoy reading about how one of our graduate students contributes to the Grad School?
-Read about Graduate Student Assistant Lauren Collins, who helps TAs and graduate students navigate complicated learning technologies.
+Read about Graduate Staff Assistant Lauren Collins, who helps TAs and graduate students navigate complicated learning technologies.

 Published February 2018